Hemiptera: Marangoni propulsion

 Marangoni effect propulsion exploits the change in surface tension when a soap-like surfactant is released on to a water surface, in the same way that a toy soap boat propels itself.
 Water bugs in the genus Microvelia (Veliidae) can travel at up to 17 cm/s, twice as fast as they can walk, by this means.

 Flight

 Flight is well developed in the Hemiptera although mostly used for short distance movement and dispersal.
 Wing development is sometimes related to environmental conditions.
-In some groups of Hemiptera, there are variations of winged, short-winged, and wingless forms within a single species.
+In some groups of Hemiptera, there are variations of winged, short-winged (brachypterous), and wingless (apterous) forms within a single species.
 This kind of polymorphism tends to be helpful when habitats are temporary with more energy put into reproduction when food is available and into dispersal through flight when food becomes scarce.
 In aphids, both winged and wingless forms occur with winged forms produced in greater numbers when food resources are depleted.
 Aphids and whiteflies can sometimes be transported very long distances by atmospheric updrafts and high altitude winds.
 Wing-length polymorphism is notably rare in tree-living Hemiptera.